 Even the backstory of the series, which often flipped back and forward between past and present, is quickly wound up in what was announced as the final entry in the series.
 We get appearances from Costas Mandylor, Betsy Russell, a couple of scenes with Tobin Bell who died four films ago, even a surprise return by Cary Elwes, as well as cameos from other cast members in the series, although most of these do not turn up until later in the show.
 The majority of the film is focused around Sean Patrick Flanery who plays a new potentially interesting character who has made a celebrity of himself as a Jigsaw victim and is predictably forced, a la Angus Macfadyen in Saw III or Peter Outerbridge in Saw VI, to go through a labyrinth and save the lives of people around him.
 There seems something perfunctory about this quest as it rapidly becomes apparent that it has been staged with the sole intent of showing people fiendishly torn apart by torture devices for our delectation rather than engaging in any suspense about saving their lives.
 Even the phrases painted around the labyrinth seem obligatory and without any meaning.
 There is less care gone into the story this time where the earlier traps often had a clever sting to them, here it is preposterously revealed that the entire scenario involving Sean Patrick Flanery has been set up for the sole reason of distracting the cops so that Costas Mandylor can sneak into the abandoned police station and take revenge on Betsy Russell.

 Kevin Greutert, previously an editor on all the other films in the series, made his directorial debut with the previous entry Saw VI.
-Greutert next went on to direct the original horror films Jessabelle (2014) and Visions (2015).
+Greutert next went on to direct the original horror films Jessabelle (2014), Visions (2015) and Jackals (2017).